weijyun0223/line-api-use-case-table-order/docs/en/back-end-construction.md

   - `LinePayChannelId` The channel ID of the LINE Pay channel created in [Creating a LINE channel]
   - `LinePayChannelSecret` Channel secret for the LINE Pay channel created in [Creating a LINE channel]
   - `LinePayIsSandbox` True or False
-    *Specify the basic True
-    True: Uses a sandbox environment.
+    - True: Uses a sandbox environment.
 You will not be charged by LINE Pay.
-    False: LINE Pay "test merchant environment" will be used.
+    - False: LINE Pay "test merchant environment" will be used.
 The user's LINE Pay balance will be temporarily debited and the amount spent will be refunded after a certain period of time.
   - `ItemListDBName` Any table name (table to register product information)
   - `PaymentInfoDBName` Any table name (table to register payment information)
   - `LINEChannelAccessTokenDBName` Table name of the "table that manages the short-term channel access token" deployed in the [2.
 Periodic execution batch] procedure
-  - `FrontS3BucketName` Any bucket name *This will be the S3 bucket name to place the front-side module.
+  - `FrontS3BucketName` Any bucket name
+    - This will be the S3 bucket name to place the front-side module.
   - `LayerVersion` The version number of the layer deployed in the [1.
 Common processing layer] procedure
-    Example: LayerVersion: 1
+    - Example.
+LayerVersion: 1
   - `LoggerLevel` INFO or Debug
   - `LambdaMemorySize` Lambda memory size
+    - Example.
+LambdaMemorySize: 128
-    Example) LambdaMemorySize: 128 *If you don't need to change it, specify the minimum size of 128
+    - If you don't need to change it, specify the minimum size of 128
   - `TTL` True or False (whether to delete order information automatically)
   - `TTLDay` Any number (If TTL is True, specify how many days after registration the reservation information will be deleted; if TTL is False, enter 0)
-  - `LogS3Bucket` Any bucket name (the name of the S3 where the access log is stored) *Cancel the comment and record it only if you need an access log.
+  - `LogS3Bucket` Any bucket name (the name of the S3 where the access log is stored)
+    - Cancel the comment and record it only if you need an access log.
 Also, if you've already built another Use Case app, specify its access log bucket name and alias.
   - `LogFilePrefix` Any name (log file prefix)
-  *Cancel the comment and record it only if you need an access log.
+    - Cancel the comment and record it only if you need an access log.

 - Run this command: